Nico-GP/Star_Classification/README.md

 # Star_Classification

-## this project is about the classification of celestial bodies, using public data provided by The Sloan Digital Sky Survey.
+## This project is about the classification of celestial bodies, using public data provided by The Sloan Digital Sky Survey.

 ### Work done includes:
 * Data Cleaning